ReturnInfinity/BareMetal-newlib4/README.md

 Introduction
 ------------

 This repository contains the files, script, and instructions necessary to build the [newlib](http://sourceware.org/newlib/) C library for BareMetal OS.
-The latest version of Newlib as of this writing is 4.4.0.20231231
+The latest version of Newlib as of this writing is `4.5.0.20241231`

 newlib gives BareMetal OS access to the standard set of C library calls like `printf()`, `scanf()`, `memcpy()`, etc.

-These instructions are for executing on a 64-bit Linux host.
+These instructions are for executing on a Debian-based 64-bit Linux host.
 Building on a 64-bit host saves us from the steps of building a cross compiler.
 The latest distribution of Ubuntu was used while writing this document.

 Building Details